 Watching an image being displayed on your own mini e-gallery sounds like a lot of fun!
-Thankfully, this is now made possible by the fantastic combo of a broad colour spectrum ST7789 IPS module and a sufficient memory size of ESP8266.
+Thankfully, this is now made possible by the fantastic combo of a broad colour spectrum ST7789 IPS module and a sufficient memory size of the ESP8266.
 Take a look at what each has to offer:-

-• ESP8266 has many things to offer.
-What we are looking for here is its 4 MB Flash which makes it even more suitable to store data that gets displayed on the ST7789 IPS module eliminating the need for an external Micro SD Memory Card.
+- ESP8266 has many things to offer.
+What we are looking for here is its 4 MB Flash, which makes it even more suitable to store data that gets displayed on the ST7789 IPS module, eliminating the need for an external Micro SD Memory Card.

 Explore more about ESP8266: NodeMCU interfaced with RFID Reader

 The basic working principle is that an IPS display is capable of displaying a wide range of colours with a full angle view (lossless colour or brightness front screen view/side screen view).
-Our chosen display i.e. ST7789 IPS module comes with 65k colours and default backlighting.
+Our chosen display, i.e. ST7789 IPS module, comes with 65k colours and default backlighting.

 E-COMPONENTS

-Here is a list of all the required electronic components for this DIY E-Project along with respective purchase links:-
+Here is a list of all the required electronic components for this DIY E-Project, along with respective purchase links:-

 CIRCUIT DIAGRAM